The maximum of branching Brownian motion in $\mathbb{R}^d$: Introduction

 Once Theorem~\ref{thm:right_tail_asymp} holds, the proof of Theorem \ref{thm:limiting-law}, obtained by conditioning on $\mathcal{F}_L=\sigma(X_L^{(v)}, v\in \cN_L)$, is standard, and carried out in Section \ref{sec-3}.

-In Section \ref{sec:prelim} below, we provide some a-priori material, including a description of the classical modified second moment method in dimension $1$, the many-to-few lemmas, the Girsanov transform, and barrier estimates for Brownian motion that will be used extensively in the rest of the paper.
+In Section \ref{sec:prelim} below, we provide some a-priori material, including a description of the classical modified second moment method in dimension $1$, the many-to-few lemmas, the Girsanov transform, and barrier estimates for Brownian motion that will be used extensively in the rest of the paper. \ are all independent conditional on $\cF_{t-\ell}$.
+The linear barrier up to time $t-\ell$ in ~\eqref{eqn:def-A_v,t,ell} provides further decorrelation by disregarding particles that at any time rise above $\frac{m_t(1)}{t}(\cdot) + x$.